hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/104__Praveen_R._Bhat.md

 >> The next question is what is the Vedanta view w.r.t. this.
 >>
 >
-> ​vedAnta also says same that pApa-xaya, etc. are results of
+> vedAnta also says same that pApa-xaya, etc. are results of
-> nitya-naimittika-karma.​
+> nitya-naimittika-karma.
 > If I find/remember any shruti/nyAya, I'll write it later.
 > Till then this post should not be kept as draft.
 So, pressing send button
 > now.